tlswg/tls13-spec/draft-ietf-tls-tls13.md

-## Relevance Checks
+## Freshness Checks

-Because the ClientHello indicates the time at which the client sent it, it is possible to efficiently determine whether a ClientHello was likely sent reasonably recently and only accept 0-RTT for such ClientHello, otherwise falling back to a 1-RTT handshake.
+Because the ClientHello indicates the time at which the client sent it, it is possible to efficiently determine whether a ClientHello was likely sent reasonably recently and only accept 0-RTT for such a ClientHello, otherwise falling back to a 1-RTT handshake.
 This is necessary for the ClientHello storage mechanism described in {{client-hello-recording}} because otherwise the server